mawrkus/tinycore/README.md

 Note that, although it's a best practice to add both *onStart* and *onStop* methods when registering a module, the only mandatory method you have to implement is *onStart*.

-Furthermore, a module can use the default *bus events system* provided by the sandbox to communicate with other parts of the application :
+Furthermore, a module can use the default *mediator* [^note-mediator] provided by the sandbox to communicate with other parts of the application :

 ```js
 TinyCore.register( 'users_monitoring', function ( oSandBox )